Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1400.md

 Have two Jenkins servers for SOX compliance - one to push to production and another for everything else.
 Need to be kept in sync with each other somehow.

+Google has open-sourced a nice pipeline in Chromium which can be used as a building block: http://www.chromium.org/developers/testing/chromium-build-infrastructure/tour-of-the-chromium-buildbot

+But it's not Jenkins is in Python and the community isn't as large

 ## What will we do now?
 What needs to happen next?

 Go back to Opscode to provide a build service for the community to collectively improve